web-native/docs/chtml/v060/specs/scoped-html/README.md

 </body>
 ```

-So above, every *Flow Content* element is semantically associated with the body's *Sectioning Root* scope except those within blockquote's *Sectioning Root* scope.
-This gives us the following relationship.
+So above, every *Flow Content* element is semantically associated with the body's *Sectioning Root* scope except those within the blockquote's *Sectioning Root* scope.
+This gives us the following strucutral API.

 ```html
 body